Press Release | 24-06-19

 If the way to your heart is through your stomach, you’ll be in food heaven with Jordanian cuisine.
 Take in the irresistible aromas and tantalising flavours, born from a rich and diverse culinary history, and prepare to experience love at first bite with these top 5 foodie experiences in Jordan.
+Venture off the beaten track and experience the heart of Jordan by eating at the simple yet authentic eateries the locals tend to frequent.

 Start your day right with kaek, a delicious sesame-crusted bread, straight from the heart of a blazing hot oven.
 Eat yours with soft white cheese, fresh from the herds of the Jordanian hills, or slow-baked eggs, sprinkled with harissa and the ubiquitous Middle Eastern spice, za-atar.
 Alternatively, why not start the day with the local favourite, fuul medames?
 A concoction of hummus or tahini, warm fava beans, and a variety of tasty toppings, this delicious dish is served with pita bread or falafel for the true Arabic experience.